-Nineteenth century etiquette rules were important in France.
-This resulted in the writer of one nineteenth century article on politeness in schools noting that politeness was considered “a matter of education as well as nature.”
-Moreover, some people in the nineteenth century considered the French the most polite people in the world.
-That was because of their willingness to embrace etiquette, follow its rules, and say “S’il vous plaît” or “Merci.”
+Etiquette was an important part of American society with one nineteenth century article on politeness in American schools noting that it was considered “a matter of education as well as nature”.
+Various 19th century French etiquette rules were just as important to Frenchmen as Americans, but in the Frenchman’s case some people considered them to be the most polite people in the world.
+That was because elite people like Madame Récamier, the Marquis de Lafayette, or the Empress Eugénie de Montijo, along with regular French citizens, had a willingness to embrace etiquette, follow its rules, and say “S’il vous plaît” or “Merci.”

-Among the many etiquette rules that the French obeyed were those applied when making condolence visits.
-These visits were made by people who received a lettre de faire part sent from the family of the deceased person.
+Among the many 19th century French etiquette rules were those applied when making condolence visits.
+These visits were made by French citizens who received a lettre de faire part sent from the family of the deceased person.
 Female visitors were to dress in black (or at least a very dark-colored dress) and gentleman callers were required to wear dark gloves.
 While visiting, it was improper to speak on any cheerful subject, mention the deceased, or ask the person upon whom the visitor called, how he or she was doing.
 Moreover, mourning visits were to be short and respectful.

 French domesticity was also not without etiquette.
 For instance, a gentleman caller took “his hat, gloves, and stick into the room with him except [if] he [was] on terms of great intimacy at the house.”
 People also did not “drop in” for a meal as meals were well-planned, everyone one had an assigned seat, and to be tardy for a meal was considered a most dire offense.
 Moreover, when wine was provided, the wait staff did not serve it, rather “each male guest [saw] the lady neighbours on either side of him [were well] supplied.”

-In nineteenth century France, when hosting a meal, the host and hostess never sat at the end of the table.
-The hosting couple always sat, one on either side in the center of the table.
+There was also another 19th century French etiquette rule that was applied when hosting a meal.
+In this case the host and hostess never sat at the end of the table but rather always sat, one on either side in the center of the table.
 The least important guests were those who sat at the ends.
 When asked why this custom was used, this was the reply:

 “In France the host and hostess are near one another, and can communicate easily about any matter affecting the dinner, they have their guests better under their eyes, and aren’t very far from any of them, they can talk to anyone with comfort, and be addressed without an effort.”